A Robust GPU-Accelerated Kernel Compensation Solver with Novel Discretization for Photonic Crystals in Anisotropic Media: Numerical experiments

 \subsection{Computational Performance}

-In Table \ref{tab:iterations_full} we present iteration counts required to achieve convergence for the types of PCs discussed in Subsection \ref{ssec:band}.
+In Table \ref{tab:iterations_full} we present iteration counts required to achieve convergence for the types of PCs discussed in Subsection \ref{sse:num:band}.
 To be precise, we compute both the average and the standard deviation of iterations at different $\wnk$'s, showing the numbers don't vary too much.
+More iterations are required when computing anisotropic system than that of computing isotropic system with same lattice type and tolerance.
+Specifically, $\Mcal_\varepsilon=\matcrossdof$ requires fewer iterations than $\Mcal_\varepsilon=\mattrivial$.